 - Sesame oil- This oil is an Asian staple, but if you need to use something else, vegetable oil or another neutral flavored oil is fine

-Cooking tips for fried pork belly
+Tips for the best fried pork belly sandwich

 - Be sure to dry off the pork.
 You'll need to rinse the brine solution off of the pork, so it's important to use paper toweling to dry it off.
 Otherwise, the meat will steam rather than cook up nice and crispy in the pan.